Diversity & Opportunity Project

-On October 29, 2019, we look forward to hosting 200 participants at our Summit.
-The gathering is closer to representing the richness of American diversity -- a major improvement from our inaugural summit in 2018.
-We have significantly increased representation among five key under-represented groups of people.
+On October 29, 2019, we hosted 200 participants at our Summit.
+The gathering was closer to representing the richness of American diversity -- a major improvement from our inaugural summit in 2018.
+We significantly increased representation among five key under-represented groups of people.

 - Conservative ideology

 Our day-long program provided opportunities for people to connect local organizing with national organizing across the breadth of democracy.
 We sought to expand the number of people who want to write the next chapter in our nation’s story.

 We have found that a lot of really smart people are working strategically, but success is limited by the competition for funding and focusing on their own work rather than the bigger picture.
 For us to fulfill the dream for a stronger democratic republic, we must work together.
 So we invited people to dream a better dream, enrich our souls and develop or deepen our trust with whoever the “other” is for us.